pingidentity/pingidentity-solution-stacks/docs/customer.md

 This is a solution profile for a customer authentication authority use case, and is preconfigured as follows:

-  * The stack includes PingFederate, PingAccess, PingDirectory, PingDataGovernance, PingDataSync, and PingDataConsole (as the admin console for PingDirectory, PingDataGovernance, and PingDataSync).
+  * The stack includes PingFederate, PingAccess, PingDirectory, PingDataGovernance, PingDataSync, and the Ping data console (as the admin console for PingDirectory, PingDataGovernance, and PingDataSync).
 It also includes the latest adapters for PingID SDK.
   * PingFederate connects to PingDirectory over LDAP.
   * PingDirectory is configured for ten (10) sample user accounts and customized schema examples, as well as configuration of the Consent API available in PingDirectory.
   * PingFederate is configured as an OpenID Connect (OIDC) provider.